schneideraxel/xlsform-translator/README.md

 A command-line tool that connects to your prefered AI (Claude, OpenAI, Google Translate, DeepL, Azure Translato) and translates XLSForm survey files using AI.
 It reads an Excel-based XLSForm, translates all user-facing text columns into a target language, and writes a new Excel file with the added language columns.

-Compatible with **SurveyCTO**, **ODK Collect**, and **ArcGIS Survey123**.
+Compatible with SurveyCTO, ODK Collect, and ArcGIS Survey123.
 Other data collection environments relying on XLSForm should be compatible.

+**Notes**:
-> Advice: AI translation is a first draft, always have a fluent speaker review and validate the translated form before deployment.
+- AI translation is a first draft, always have a fluent speaker review and validate the translated form before deployment.\
+- Requires an API key from your chosen translation engine

 ---